f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

 Task 5: Test Virtual Server
 ===========================

-Pending time, this Task is optional.
-This Task will validate how you can verify persistence records & information.
+Pending time, Tasks 5 & 6 are optional.
+These Tasks will validate how you can verify persistence records & information.

-In a typical HA design, without connection mirroring enabled, only the **ACTIVE** BIG-IP is state-aware.
+In a typical HA design, without connection mirroring enabled, only the **ACTIVE** BIG-IP is state-aware of client's sessions.
 However, in this lab, we enabled Connection Persistence & Mirroring.

-We can test to our Virtual Server, and review BIG-IP details to confirm each BIG-IP has sessions (i.e. mirrored configuration).
+We can test & validate these settings by connecting to our Virtual Server, and review the BIG-IP details to confirm each BIG-IP has sessions (i.e. mirrored configuration).

-You will access our Windows Jumphost for this Task.
+You will access our UDF Windows Jumphost via RDP for this Task.

 #.
 From UDF, navigate to your components tab, find the Windows Jumphost under Systems, and click the drop-down for **Access**.
 Select your preferred RDP session.